 Since the company's formation in 2002, UEX Corporation has made significant advancements in the discovery and development of existing and new uranium deposits in the Athabasca Basin.
-UEX maintains strategic relationships with both Cameco Corporation and AREVA group, the world's largest uranium companies.
-The company has three flagship projects.
+The company has four flagship projects.

 The Christie Lake property in the eastern Athabasca Basin is located only 9 km northeast and along strike of the McArthur River Mine, the world's largest uranium mine.
 The property is host to significant historical uranium resources within two known deposits that themselves are located along a substantially under-explored mineralized trend that is approximately 1.5 km long.
 UEX has an option to earn up to a 70% interest in the project from JCU (Canada) Exploration Company, Limited, and currently holds 30% interest in the project.